-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Error code Description Action 0010002 Microprocessor not supported (Trained service technician only) Reseat the following components one at a time, in the order shown, restarting the server each time: a.
 Microprocessor 1 b.
 Microprocessor 2 (if installed) (Trained service technician only) Remove microprocessor 2 and restart the server.
 3. (Trained service technician only) Remove microprocessor 1 and install microprocessor 2 in the microprocessor 1 connector.
 Restart the server.
 If the error is corrected, microprocessor 1 is bad and must be replaced.
 4. (Trained service technician only) Replace the following components one at a time, in the order shown, restarting the server each time: a.
 Microprocessor 1 b.
 Microprocessor 2 c.
-System board 0011000 Invalid microprocessor type Update the system firmware (see "Updating the firmware" on page 231).
+System board 0011000 Invalid microprocessor type Update the system firmware (see "Updating the firmware" on page 233).
 (Trained service technician only) Remove and replace the affected microprocessor (error LED is lit) with a supported type.
 0011002 Microprocessor mismatch Run the Setup utility and view the microprocessor information to compare the installed microprocessor specifications.
-2. (Trained service technician only) Remove and replace one of the microprocessors so that they both match.
+(Trained service technician only) Remove and replace one of the microprocessors so that they both match.
+0011004 11004 Microprocessor failed BIST Update the system firmware (see "Updating the firmware" on page 233).
+2. (Trained service technician only) Reseat microprocessor 2 3.
+(Trained service technician only) Replace the following components one at a time, in the order shown, restarting the server each time: a.
+Microprocessor b.
+System board 001100A Microcode update failed Update the system firmware (see "Updating the firmware" on page 233).
+(Trained service technician only) Replace the microprocessor.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.